Skip to content

 Mother and son listening to a story on a tablet

-Children could also listen to stories on different forms of technology depending on what you have available to you, whether it be on a tablet, iPad, CD player (we know they are still floating around in schools!) or, if you have the budget and feeling fancy, there are some fabulous story telling devices such as a Toniebox or Yoto player.
-These are really child friendly and great for a range of ages.
+Children could also listen to stories on different forms of technology depending on what you have available to you, whether it be on a tablet, iPad, CD player (we know they are still floating around in schools!) or, if you have the budget and are feeling fancy, there are some fabulous story telling devices such as a Toniebox or Yoto player.
+These are child friendly and great for a range of ages.

 Fun ways to incorporate reading learning objectives into the school day